AdvaitTahilyani/nand2tetris/2 - Boolean Arithmetic/README.md

 ### Arithmetic Logic Unit (ALU)
 - **Functionality**: A fundamental computing unit capable of performing various arithmetic and logical operations.
 - **Components Used**: Built upon all the previous chips, including logic gates from Project 1 and adders from Project 2.
 Capable of operations like addition, subtraction, negation, and bitwise operations such as AND, OR, and NOT.

+### How to Run the Implementation

+To run and test the implementations of these logical chips use the hardware simulator at https://nand2tetris.github.io/web-ide/chip/

 ## Conclusion